-We hope you enjoy and use this booklet, and we encourage you to attend pruning workshops presented seasonally through our Virginia Cooperative Extension office, which also offers resources such as Pruning consultations in homeowners' yards, the Extension Master Gardeners Help Desk, and periodic Diagnostic Clinics throughout the area.
+We hope you enjoy and use this booklet, and we encourage you to attend pruning workshops presented seasonally through our Virginia Cooperative Extension office, which also offers resources such as Pruning consultations in homeowners' yards, the Extension Master Gardeners Help Desk, and periodic Diagnostic Clinics in the area.

-More information and a list of programs in are available at jccwmg.org.

-James City County | Williamsburg Master Gardener Pruning Team.
+More information is available at jccwmg.org.
+James City County Williamsburg Master Gardener Association

-Pruning Basics and Tools
+A Guide to Successful Pruning Pruning Basics and Tools